 Top Flight Gymnastic’s preschool programs capture your child’s imagination and uses it as a tremendous motivating force for creative exploration of physical capabilities and development.
 Children in these classes, although working on gymnastics apparatus and skills, strive to jump a little further as the “river gets wider”, balance more carefully to “avoid the alligator pit” or support themselves even longer to “avoid getting slimed”!

-Preschool Gymnastics at Top Flight Gymnastics encompasses three separate divisions for children, walking through Kindergarten.
+Preschool Gymnastics at Top Flight Gymnastics encompasses three separate divisions for children, walking through 5 years old.
 Age groups are overlapping so parents can choose the program that is best suited for the maturity and attentiveness of their child.

 Teddy Bear Gym: Walking – 2½ years old | 45 minute class